WEBSITE TERMS AND CONDITIONS

 19. Disputes and Arbitration

-Enthuse is committed to providing a quality service to the Client.
-However, if the Client is dissatisfied with the Services, any complaints should be directed in the first instance to firstname.lastname@example.org
+Enthuse is committed to providing a quality service to the Customer.
+However, if the Customer is dissatisfied with the Services, any complaints should be directed in the first instance to firstname.lastname@example.org

 Any dispute, difference or question of any kind whatsoever arising between the parties in relation to this Agreement which has not been resolved to the reasonable satisfaction of either party within three months of the dispute arising shall be referred to a single arbitrator agreed upon by the parties.
 The provisions of the Arbitration Act 1996 shall apply to the arbitration.